Buying a House with a Septic Tank

 - The correct type of soil, neither too sandy or too heavy.
 Another 60% of sites fail these Percolation Tests.

-- A site that is NOT in a Groundwater Source Protection Zone.
+- A site that is NOT in a Groundwater Source Protection Zone 1 .
 These zones were set up recently by the Environment Agency to protect drinking water abstracted from boreholes.
-If you are in Zone 1, then you cannot have a new soakaway.
+If you are in Zone 1, then you cannot have a new soakaway or drainfield.

 Sometimes, the septic tank discharges into a ditch or stream.
-This is and always has been illegal and all such systems must be replaced with sewage treatment plants by 1st July 2020, or when the house is sold, if before that date, under the Government General Binding Rules 2015.
+This is and always has been illegal and all such systems must be replaced with sewage treatment plants as soon as possible, or immediately, when the house is sold, under the Government General Binding Rules 2015.